 My Time as an intern at Edinburgh PR agency

-Amy Glasgow, a graduate from the University of Glasgow with a degree in Classics, has just completed a fantastic one month internship with us.
-Before she left she decided to write a blog on what she had learned in her time here at Holyrood Partnership.
+AMY Glasgow, a graduate from the University of Glasgow with a degree in Classics, has just completed a fantastic one month internship with us.
+Before she left she decided to write a blog on what she had learned in her time here at Holyrood PR.
 This is the brilliant blog she produced.

 After a month as an intern with Holyrood, I’ve learnt a lot about PR and about life in an agency.
 It’s a fast paced world with the opportunity to work with a range of exciting clients and brands.

 This placement has been different to any other work experience I have had.
 I’ve been given a level of responsibility that I didn’t expect, and got a chance to do jobs that Account Executives usually do.
 Here’s a rundown of the top ten things I’ve learnt during my time at Holyrood PR.

 1. It’s ok to feel a little lost and to ask questions.
 There were times I was given jobs that I had no clue about.
 The team here are so friendly and helpful that I never felt silly for asking obvious or stupid questions, it’s all part of the learning process.

 2. It’s hard to come up with catchy titles.
 I noticed on almost all of the press releases from Holyrood, there is a pun or a catchy title to them.
 When it was my turn to write press releases or come up with titles for media coverage, I really struggled to come up with something that matched the others.
 It takes time and a bit of creativity, but I think I’ve got it now!